Alessandro-Rocchi/Italian-Course-Def/README.md

 ## 📚 Overview

 This project provides a comprehensive Italian language learning experience through interactive web-based presentations.
-Each lesson covers different aspects of the Italian language, from phonetics to grammar and common phrases.
+Each lesson covers different aspects ofnguage, from phonetics to grammar and common phrases.

 ## ✨ Features